nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 In the event that any of the data fields read do not conform to the restrictions given by each of the components in `Person`, that particular line will be skipped.
 For example, if the record in a line has an email that does not have the `@` symbol or if the record contains a duplicated name that already exists in the Address Book, the entire line will be skipped.

 The `CSVManager` takes in a `IndexedCsvFile` object, opens the file and reads the lines.
-The logic that performs the parsing of data fields and creation of `Person` models is specified in the import command, and is passed as an anonymous function to CSVManager.
+The logic that performs the parsing of data fields and creation of `Person` models is specified in the import command, and is passed as an anonymous function to CsvManager.
 The sequence diagram is as follows:

 ![ImportCsvSequenceDiagram](images/ImportCsvSequenceDiagram.png)